The official website of the Tri-Agency Workforce Initiative - Linking Education and Workforce: Spurring Economic Growth Across Texas

 The Industry-Based Certification Advisory Council

-House Bill (HB) 3938, 87th Texas Legislature, Regular Session (2021), mandated the establishment of the Industry-Based Certification (IBC) Advisory Council (Council).
+Texas Labor Code Chapter 312 establishes the Industry-Based Certification (IBC) Advisory Council (Council).
 The Council is composed of members who represent industry, career and technical education (CTE) within public schools, and postsecondary education within public junior and state colleges and public technical institutes.
-Per HB 3938, the Council’s responsibilities include the following:
+The Council’s responsibilities include the following:

 - Advising the Texas Workforce Commission (TWC) regarding the alignment of public high school CTE programs with current and future state and regional workforce needs.